John Jackson SHIVER

 (A HUGE thank you to Ed Mason for his help in sorting out the confusion on the apparent "two Jacobs"!
 Ed is a descendant of John Jackson Shiver.
 Without his help, I doubt we'd have ever solved this.
 Thanks Ed!
 Read his comments and conclusions here.)

 John Jackson Shiver, son of Jacob and Darcus SHIVER, was born abt.
 1792 in Camden District, South Carolina.
 He married Sara Ann SWILLEY (daughter of Nicholas SWILLEY?) on 12 Mar 1812 in Baldwin Co, GA.
-To this marriage was born 8 known children:
+The known children of this couple are:

 - Nicholas, b. abt 1813.
 (Married (1) Unknown and (2) Frances ????).